fuzzylogicxx/fuzzylogic/posts/2020-05-26-how-to-optimise-performance-when-using-googlehosted-fonts-on-css-wizardry.md

 > A combination of asynchronously loading CSS, asynchronously loading font files, opting into FOFT, fast-fetching asynchronous CSS files, and warming up external domains makes for an experience several seconds faster than the baseline.
 ---

-Harry Roberts suggests that, while self-hosting your web fonts is likely to be the overall best solution to performance and availability problems, weâre able to design some fairly resilient measures to help mitigate a lot of these issues when using Google Fonts.
-These measures combine to make the experience several seconds faster than the baseline.
+Harry Roberts suggests that, while self-hosting your web fonts is likely to be the overall best solution to performance and availability problems, we’re able to design some fairly resilient measures to help mitigate a lot of these issues when using Google Fonts.

 Harry then kindly provides a code snippet that we can use in the `<head>` of our document to apply these measures.